 The Lessons Squid Game Taught Us About Money

-- Netflix’s Squid Game has become #1 trending in all countries that Netflix provides its services in.
+- Netflix’s Squid Game has become #1 trending in all countries where Netflix provides its services.

 - The show highlighted the extreme lengths people were willing to go to win the prize money and eliminate their debt.

 - To ensure that one’s debt doesn’t get tothe point similar to the participants, it is essential to budget your expenses, invest your money and live below your means.

 The Netflix Original TV show Squid Game initially premiered on September 17, 2021.
 In four days, it became the #1 trending show in the U.S. It has also become the #1 show in over 90 countries, including Canada and England.
 Users all over social media are buzzing about it too.
 The South Korean show provided a series of nail-biters, plot twists, and lessons about money.

 Squid Game is a Netflix show produced in South Korea based around gathering 456 cash-strapped players in insurmountable debt and pitting them against each other in a king of the hill game mode.
 The participants are forced to partake in children's games with dark twists, such as whoever is eliminated will be killed instantly.
 However, whoever survives all of the games will walk away with a large sum of money that is more than enough to pay off their debt and live a comfortable life.